 The Mistake

 Using a passport that expires within six months of your intended return date.
-Additionally, with the rise of eVisas, a “digital gap” occurs when an applicant renews their passport after receiving a digital visa but fails to link the new document to their digital status.
+AND — and this is the new one — creating a “digital gap.”
+This happens when you renew your passport after receiving a digital visa but forget to link your new passport to your digital status.
+Your eVisa exists; your new passport doesn’t know about it.
+That’s a problem at the gate.

 How to Avoid It

-- Renew early: If your passport expires within the next 9–12 months, renew it before applying.
+- Renew early: If your passport expires within the next 9–12 months, renew it before you apply — not after.

-- Check blank pages: Many countries still require at least two completely blank “Visa” pages for entry/exit stamps, even if the visa itself is digital.
+- Check blank pages: Many countries still require at least two completely blank “Visa” pages even when the visa itself is digital.

-- Link your eVisa: For countries like the UK or Australia, ensure your new passport number is updated in the government portal immediately upon receipt.
+- Link your eVisa immediately: For countries like the UK or Australia, the moment your new passport arrives — update your passport number in the government portal.
+Same day.
+Don’t wait.

 3. Discrepancies in Digital and Professional Profiles